Fantasy Male Name Generator

 Yes.
 They work well for player characters, NPCs, factions, rivals, and campaign notes.

-Do these names include meaning and lore?
+Do these names include lore?

 Are these names original?